rahulaga/hello-spring/README.md

 `TestHelloWorldSpringIntegrationCustomContext` loads a custom `test-spring-beans.xml` and the `TestGreeter`

 Another way to do this would be use Sping 'profiles' and have a test profile in your main xml.
-Personally I prefer to keep my test and production and test code separate.
+Personally I prefer to keep my test and production code separate.

 `AppConfig` and `TestAppConfig` show the use of annotations instead of XML